SolidAlloy/ExtEvents/README.md

 # ExtEvents
 A better replacement for UnityEvents

-ExtEvents is a package that should replace UnityEvents in all your projects and relieve you from all the limitations you felt with UnityEvents.
+ExtEvents is a package that should replace UnityEvents in all your projects and free you from all the limitations you had with UnityEvents.

 ### Feature Comparison